 Prepare for a Disaster

 We all have a responsibility to prepare for emergencies.
-At home, this requires an understanding of everyone's unique needs, supplies to take care of yourself for a period of at least 72 hours, that's 3 days, while emergency workers help those in urgent need.
-Also required are detailed plans on what you will do if there is an emergency.
-At work, your emergency planning should include procedures to deal with a disruption, and an understanding of how specific hazards would impact your business.
+At home, this requires an understanding of everyone's unique needs and supplies to take care of yourself for at least 72 hours (3 days), while emergency workers help those in urgent need.
+Also required are detailed plans for what you will do in an emergency.
+At work, your emergency planning should include procedures for dealing with a disruption and an understanding of how specific hazards would affect your business.

 What are the risks

 Overland river flooding is one of East St. Paul's most regular emergency incidents, especially during the spring run-off period.
-Severe weather is a threat at all times of the year, with the potential for tornadoes, blizzards, windstorms, freezing rain and hail.
-Besides these natural hazards, there is also the possibility of human-caused emergencies, such as fires, chemical and hazardous materials accidents, infrastructure or utility failures, and transportation accidents.
+Severe weather is a threat year-round, with the potential for tornadoes, blizzards, windstorms, freezing rain, and hail.
+In addition to these natural hazards, human-caused emergencies include fires, chemical and hazardous materials accidents, infrastructure or utility failures, and transportation accidents.
 It's important to understand both the probability and severity of the hazards in the place you live.
-Starting with a basic level of 'all hazard' emergency planning that can be modified to deal with emergencies as they arise, your understanding of hazards will allow for detailed planning to prepare for those that are priority concerns.
+Starting with a basic level of 'all-hazard' emergency planning that can be modified to deal with emergencies as they arise, your understanding of hazards will allow for detailed planning to prepare for those that are priority concerns.